techidaily/site-facebook/source/_posts/best-practices-safe-digital-connections.md

  Snapchat gives you the option of saving the photos you send to your device's camera roll, but there's also an in-app gallery that your media is always saved to once sent.
 This is known as Snapchat Memories.
 Your Snapchat Memories aren't viewable to other users unless you choose to share a specific photo or video.
 However, Snapchat uses its own cloud storage solutions to hold your memories until you manually delete them.

- According to[Vox](https://www.vox.com/2017/3/1/14661126/snap-snapchat-ipo-spending-2-billion-google-cloud) , it is thought that Snapchat may use Google's cloud services to store certain kinds of data, though it is not known for sure where Memories content is stored and who by.
+ According to [Vox](https://www.vox.com/2017/3/1/14661126/snap-snapchat-ipo-spending-2-billion-google-cloud) , it is thought that Snapchat may use Google's cloud services to store certain kinds of data, though it is not known for sure where Memories content is stored and who by.

  But even if you don't use Memories, Snapchat will store any data you send in its servers until it expires or is opened by all recipients.[Snapchat's privacy policy](https://www.snap.com/en-US/privacy/privacy-policy/2021-08-27) states: